CongducPham/LowCostLoRaGw/Arduino/README.md

 **Arduino_LoRa_temp** illustrates a more complex example with AES encryption and the possibility to send LoRaWAN packet.
 It can also open a receive window after every transmission to wait for downlink message coming from the gateway.
 The template shows for instance how an '/@Ax#' command can be parsed to set the node's address to 'x'.
 It can serve as a template for a more complex LoRa IoT device.

+**Arduino_LoRa_Simple_BeaconCollar** is a simple beacon system to build a collar device intended for Cattle Rustling applications.
+The device will periodically send a beacon message with a sequence number to track at the gateway the beacon's RSSI and beacon losses to trigger alarms.
+Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.

+**Arduino_LoRa_GPS** is a more elaborated GPS beacon system where a GPS module (UBlox 6/7/8) is used to get the coordinates of the collar device.
+The device will periodically send a beacon message with a sequence number and the GPS coordinates.
+This example can served as a basis for a tracking device.
+Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.
+The GPS device uses an open source PCB board designed by Fabien Ferrero from LEAT laboratory, University of Nice, France, to easily integrate an Arduino Pro Mini and an RFM95W radio module.
+The PCB has an integrated antenna to avoid external fragile part.
+The PCB Gerber file can be obtained from [https://github.com/FabienFerrero/UCA_Board](https://github.com/FabienFerrero/UCA_Board).

 **Arduino_LoRa_Generic_Sensor** is a very generic sensor template where a large variety of new physical sensors can be added.
 All physical sensors must be derived from a base Sensor class (defined in Sensor.cpp and Sensor.h) and should provide a get_value() and get_nomenclature() function.
 All the periodic task loop with duty-cycle low-power management is already there as in previous examples.
 Some predefined physical sensors are also already defined:

 - very simple LM35DZ analog temperature sensor